-In a new paper entitled “Mapping out Violence Against Women of Influence on Twitter Using the Cyber–Lifestyle Routine Activity Theory“, published in the Journal American Behavioral Scientist, researchers from the Ryerson University Social Media Lab, Priya Kumar, Anatoliy Gruzd and Philip Mai examined how women confront online #VAW in a multilingual Indian context.
+In a new paper entitled “Mapping out Violence Against Women of Influence on Twitter Using the Cyber–Lifestyle Routine Activity Theory“, published in the Journal American Behavioral Scientist, researchers from the Toronto Metropolitan University Social Media Lab, Priya Kumar, Anatoliy Gruzd and Philip Mai examined how women confront online #VAW in a multilingual Indian context.

 As the authors noted, “while there is a growing concern over the social, political, economic, and health-related consequences of online violence against women (VAW), current preventative frameworks and reporting tools offer limited defensive strategies of protective guardianship and long-term solutions to this ever-growing problem.”

 This problem is compounded by the fact that, to date, much of the research on online violence against women has omitted women’s online experiences from the Global South.
 This new study aims to remedy that deficiency and contributes empirical data and perspectives from outside of the typical Western anglophone context (North American and Europe).

 Core to this new study, is a reexamination and application of the Routine Activity Theory to study online harassment and violence against women on Twitter.
 Using both quantitative and qualitative content analysis techniques, the team examined a large sample of ~1M tweets directed at women of influence on Twitter in India and identified three broad types of online violence directed at women of influence: 1) dismissive insults, 2) ethnoreligious slurs, and 3) gendered sexual harassment.
 As part of the study, the team also developed a new taxonomy for classification of individually motivated offenders: “news junkies”, “Bollywood fanatics”, and “lone-wolves”.